 1. Positioning and differentiating your business

 As brands vye for consumer attention, we are surrounded by clutter and noise.
 To help consumers decide, brands need to be different – they need to stand out to get noticed and compete in a category in which they can win.
-They need a big idea that customers can identify with.

 As an example, let’s look at green energy provider Bulb.
 They set out to revolutionise the energy industry by selling sustainable energy through simple pricing, and so positioned themselves at the complete polar opposite of the energy market.
 No ‘dirty energy’ or complex confusing tariffs, which consumers experience from big corporate suppliers.